junctor/hackertracker-web/README.md

 npm run export
 ```

-The static HTML files will be generated in the \`out\` directory.
+The static HTML files will be generated in the \`docs\` directory.
 For more details, see the [Next.js static export documentation](https://nextjs.org/docs/app/building-your-application/deploying/static-exports).

 ### Deployment

 For information on deploying a static-only Next.js application, refer to the [official Next.js deployment guide](https://nextjs.org/docs/pages/building-your-application/deploying#static-only).

+### Usage

+After setting up the development environment, you can access the web interface at `localhost:3000`.
+Use the navigation menu to explore different sections such as events, schedules, and more.

 ## Technologies Used